Updated: Oct 2

-Boswellia is praised by alternative medicine practitioners for its anti-inflammatory capabilities.
+Alternative medicine practitioners praise Boswellia for its anti-inflammatory capabilities.
 This herb may block leukotrienes, which can attack healthy joints in autoimmune diseases such as rheumatoid arthritis.
 Boswellia is available in tablet form, as well as topical creams.

 Turmeric is a yellow powder used in cooking to make curry.
 It also works best with fighting joint pain when taken orally.
 Lab studies on rats have found that this herb may slow the progression of rheumatoid arthritis.

-Glucosamine slows deterioration of cartilage, relieves osteoarthritis (OA) pain and improves joint mobility.
-Glucosamine produced in the body provides natural building blocks for growth, repair and maintenance of cartilage.
+Glucosamine slows deterioration of cartilage, relieves osteoarthritis (OA) pain, and improves joint mobility.
+Glucosamine produced in the body provides natural building blocks for the growth, repair, and maintenance of cartilage.
 Like chondroitin, glucosamine may lubricate joints, help cartilage retain water, prevent its breakdown and ease osteoarthritis symptoms.

-Note: In 2012 researchers found that taking calcium supplements increases the risk of heart attack, because it spikes the calcium levels in blood, versus the gradual rise when calcium is obtained from food.
-However, millions of people depend on calcium supplements to prevent osteoporosis, especially people with rheumatoid arthritis and corticosteroid users are at increased risk of developing osteoporosis.
+Note: In 2012, researchers found that taking calcium supplements increases the risk of a heart attack because it spikes the calcium levels in the blood versus the gradual rise when taking calcium from food.
+However, millions of people depend on calcium supplements to prevent osteoporosis, especially people with rheumatoid arthritis and corticosteroid users at increased risk of developing osteoporosis.
 The benefit of calcium supplementation might outweigh the potential heart risk.

-Half way squats bring more blood flow into knees and help to strengthen muscles and build up cartilage in knees.
-Squat half way down and hold for 1 to 5 minutes, twice a day.
-This is the best way to prevent knee problems is to strengthen and stretch the leg muscles, especially those in the front and back of the thigh (quadriceps and hamstrings).
+Halfway squats bring more blood flow into the knees and help to strengthen muscles and build up the cartilage in the knees.
+Squat halfway down and hold for 1 to 5 minutes, twice a day.
+The Halfway is the best way to prevent knee problems, strengthen and stretch the leg muscles, especially those in the front and back of the thigh (quadriceps and hamstrings).

 Yoga or Tai chi: are slow stretching movements.
 They help improve joint flexibility and range of motion in some people with arthritis.